swiss/e-collecting-hackathon-team9/README.md

 1. **[Mermaid](https://mermaid.js.org/) diagram(s) showing interactions and data flows between actors, software and infrastructure components of your solution over time.**
 2. **Wireframes or mockups with user flow showing the user experience of different actors** (using e.g. Figma)
-3. List how your addressed the topics presented in the **guidelines LINK** via the template below.
+3. Explain how you addressed the topics presented in the **guidelines LINK**, filling in the template below.
 4. List the key strengths and weaknesses of your solution.
 5. Explanation of features used (if applicable)
 6. A requirements file with all packages and versions used (if applicable)